SebastBorbon/nodejsPaypal/README.md

 to use this aplication,

-1.config the keys that paypal give to the developers https://api-m.sandbox.paypal.com 2.type 'npm install' inside the NODEJSPAYPAl directory(Download the dependencies) 3.run it with run dev or create a start method!
+1. config the keys that paypal give to the developers https://api-m.sandbox.paypal.com
+2. type 'npm install' inside the NODEJSPAYPAl directory(Download the dependencies)
+3. run it with run dev or create a start method!

 if you need something, feel fre to ask me!